sanskys/sanskys.github.io/_pages/advisor.md

     Fixed Cost

-To subscribe for Pool Alerts, follow the Bot and tweet:
+To subscribe for Pool Alerts, follow the Bot and DM:
-**@CardanoAdvisor Alert POOLNAME** e.g. @CardanoAdvisor Alert SNSKY"
+**Alert POOLNAME** e.g. "Alert SNSKY"

 spo: